finos/FDC3/docs/context-spec.md

 The specification recognises that evolving context data definitions over time, and helping applications to deal with changes to types, are very important.

 It may be as simple as adding an optional `$version` property to types, but it could also be a set of guidelines for adding new properties, without removing or changing existing ones.
-For example, web technologies like REST or GraphQL does not take a particular opinion about versioning.
+For example, web technologies like REST or GraphQL do not take a particular opinion about versioning.

 ### Identifiers